benkwokcy/musichub/README.md

 # MusicHub
 A simple graphical version control client for music.

 MusicHub allows you to track your music notation files so you can compare any past versions and instantly see what changes you made.
-This program currently supports MusicXML which is supported by all major music notation software, including Sibelius, Finale, and MuseScore.
+This program supports MusicXML which is supported by all major music notation software, including Sibelius, Finale, and MuseScore.

 # Why MusicHub?